yoctoproject/poky/documentation/dev-manual/common-tasks.rst

    string that precedes the appended underscore character (e.g.
    ``usethispart_1.3``, ``usethispart_1.4``, and so forth).

-For example, simply specifying the string "commercial" in the whitelist matches any expanded :term:`LICENSE_FLAGS` definition that starts with the string "commercial" such as "commercial_foo" and "commercial_bar", which are the strings the build system automatically generates for hypothetical recipes named "foo" and "bar" assuming those recipes simply specify the following::
+For example, simply specifying the string "commercial" in the :term:`LICENSE_FLAGS_WHITELIST` variable matches any expanded :term:`LICENSE_FLAGS` definition that starts with the string "commercial" such as "commercial_foo" and "commercial_bar", which are the strings the build system automatically generates for hypothetical recipes named "foo" and "bar" assuming those recipes simply specify the following::

    LICENSE_FLAGS = "commercial"

-Thus, you can choose
-to exhaustively enumerate each license flag in the whitelist and allow only specific recipes into the image, or you can use a string subset that causes a broader range of matches to allow a range of recipes into the image.
+Thus, you can choose to exhaustively enumerate each license flag in the list and allow only specific recipes into the image, or you can use a string subset that causes a broader range of matches to allow a range of recipes into the image.

 This scheme works even if the :term:`LICENSE_FLAGS` string already has ``_${PN}`` appended.
-For example, the build system turns the license flag "commercial_1.2_foo" into "commercial_1.2_foo_foo" and would match both the general "commercial" and the specific "commercial_1.2_foo" strings found in the whitelist, as expected.
+For example, the build system turns the license flag "commercial_1.2_foo" into "commercial_1.2_foo_foo" and would match both the general "commercial" and the specific "commercial_1.2_foo" strings found in the :term:`LICENSE_FLAGS_WHITELIST` variable, as expected.

 Here are some other scenarios:

 -  You can specify a versioned string in the recipe such as "commercial_foo_1.2" in a "foo" recipe.
 The build system expands this string to "commercial_foo_1.2_foo".
-Combine this license flag with a whitelist that has the string "commercial" and you match the flag along with any other flag that starts with the string "commercial".
+Combine this license flag with a :term:`LICENSE_FLAGS_WHITELIST` variable that has the string "commercial" and you match the flag along with any other flag that starts with the string "commercial".

--  Under the same circumstances, you can use "commercial_foo" in the whitelist and the build system not only matches "commercial_foo_1.2" but also matches any license flag with the string "commercial_foo", regardless of the version.
+-  Under the same circumstances, you can add "commercial_foo" in the :term:`LICENSE_FLAGS_WHITELIST` variable and the build system not only matches "commercial_foo_1.2" but also matches any license flag with the string "commercial_foo", regardless of the version.

--  You can be very specific and use both the package and version parts in the whitelist (e.g. "commercial_foo_1.2") to specifically match a versioned recipe.
+-  You can be very specific and use both the package and version parts in the :term:`LICENSE_FLAGS_WHITELIST` list (e.g.
+   "commercial_foo_1.2") to specifically match a versioned recipe.

 Other Variables Related to Commercial Licenses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~